xebia-functional/fetch/docs/src/main/tut/docs.md

 ## Missing identities

-You've probably noticed that `DataSource.fetchOne` and `DataSource.fetchMany` return types help Fetch know if any requested identity was not found.
-Whenever an identity cannot be found, the fetch execution will fail with an instance of `FetchException`.
+You've probably noticed that `DataSource.fetch` and `DataSource.batch` return types help Fetch know if any requested identity was not found.
+Whenever an identity cannot be found, the fetch execution will fail with an instance of `MissingIdentity`.

-The requests can be of different types, each of which is described below.

-### One request

-When a single identity is being fetched the request will be a `FetchOne`; it contains the data source and the identity to fetch so you should be able to easily diagnose the failure.
-For ilustrating this scenario we'll ask for users that are not in the database.

 ```tut:silent
 val missingUser = getUser(5)